Columbia Child Care Accident Lawyer

 No family wants to live through the nightmare of having one of their smallest members injured or suffer a fatality while in someone else’s care.
 A provider may be considered negligent when they fail to provide the necessary amount of supervision for your injured child.
 Our Columbia childcare accident lawyer will investigate the accident and vigorously defend your child’s rights.

 Our legal team has over four decades of combined experience, and we believe everyone has a right to health and safety.
-Your child deserves a passionate advocate from Auger & Auger, and we make sure our services are affordable for everyone by offering a zero-fee guarantee; i.e. you won’t pay unless we win your case.
+Your child deserves a passionate advocate from Auger & Auger Accident and Injury Lawyers, and we make sure our services are affordable for everyone by offering a zero-fee guarantee; i.e. you won’t pay unless we win your case.